Historic Sanctuary of Machu Picchu: Conservation objectives

 The Machu Picchu Historical Sanctuary - National Archaeological Park Machu Picchu is considered one of the areas with the highest biodiversity in Peru, featuring 24 ecosystems ranging from montane wet forests at 1,900 meters above sea level to snow-capped peaks over 6,000 meters above sea level.
 Its rugged geography supports habitats ideal for wildlife, including 75 mammal species, 444 bird species, 14 amphibians, 24 reptiles, and 377 butterflies; as well as 423 orchid species and 332 tree species, including the q’euña, intimpa, cedar, alder, pisonay, unka, and tara.
+Key endangered species include the Andean bear or ukumari, the highland quetzal, and the cock-of-the-rock, as well as the orchids wacanki (Masdevallia veitchiana) and wiñay wayna (Epidendrum secundum), names in Quechua meaning "forever young".